RegioHelden/django-datawatch/README.md

 Datawatch supported setting a specific queue in release < 0.4.0

 With the switch to celery 4, you should use task routing to define the queue for your tasks, see http://docs.celeryproject.org/en/latest/userguide/routing.html

+To be able to run specific tasks in a different queue, one can use the `queue` attribute on the `Check` subclass.
+This is meant to be a string representing the name of the queue.
+This is currently only supported by the celery backend.

 ## Migrating from 3.x to 4.x